McGill-MMA-EnterpriseAnalytics/supply_chain_analytics/README.md

-# Late Delivery Risk Analysis
+# Analyzing Product Delays & ​ Lateness Risk in ​Supply Chain​

 ## 1. Project Overview
 In the world of logistics and e-commerce, on-time delivery is crucial for maintaining customer satisfaction and operational efficiency.
 This project explores the factors contributing to late deliveries, using statistical analysis and machine learning to uncover key insights.